blockchain-etl/hedera-etl/docs/design/1_hedera_etl.md

 build trust in the new ETL process.

  ### Outstanding items
-1. Code location?
-  - Can we convert downloader, parser, etc in mirror node to libraries?
-2. Finalize which transaction fields to store.
-    - Should we add non-fee transfers to bigquery?
-3. Make BQ queries corresponding to our REST APIs.
+- Make BQ queries corresponding to our REST APIs.